 Dame Barbara Hepworth (1903 – 1975) was a British sculptor who created vivid modernist shapes and figures.
 Writings and Conversations gathers Hepworth’s articles, essays, and interviews from 1933 until her death in 1975.

-Though the collection spans decades, Hepworth is clear and convicted on certain things: what drives her, the roles of fear and truth, the difference between modelling and carving (and why she prefers the latter), the defining feeling of presence in her work.
+Though the collection spans decades, Hepworth is clear on certain things: what drives her, the roles of fear and truth, the difference between modelling and carving (and why she prefers the latter), the defining feeling of presence in her work.

 Although Hepworth abstains from defining “sculpture,” she does allow that through it “[y]ou can open the door to a fuller understanding.”1

 I do not like drama in sculpture.
 To me drama has its fulfilment in time and space—not in being arrested in concrete material.
 I want to achieve a ‘presence’ in my sculptures of such a kind that they remain true and valid in all moods.